 - Installment Loan

 Credit Unions provide a specific lump sum of money where regular payments are made on a scheduled basis, monthly or daily basis.
-Mortgages and auto loans are the common types of installment loans.
-These loans are also called term loans with varied rates and terms from $50,000 or higher,.
+Mortgages and auto loans are common types of installment loans.
+These loans are also called term loans with varied rates and terms from $50,000 or higher.
 The interest rates on installment loans are determined based on the borrowers’ creditworthiness.
-These loans can he used for larger purchases.
+These loans can be used for larger purchases.

 - Business Lines Of Credit

 A business line of credit is another business loan options offer by credit unions and it works like a credit card.
 It allows borrowers with a given credit limit and multiple draws can be made on the account by the borrower a needed up to the principal amount.
 A business line of credit can be used for many business purposes such as for emergency expenses, manage cash flow during slow seasons, purchase inventory, or pay for other business expenses.

 The Interest rates are little higher on credit lines as compared to installment loans.
 The borrower will only pay interest on the amount used.
 The qualification criteria and credit requirements are less strict for a credit line.
 Borrowers with poor credit score might have to put up some assets as collateral to use the line of credit.